 “But he came out the other side all the better for it and with something to share, something guaranteed to make the path much easier (and less painful) for other teens and young adults who dare to read his story.”

-What is Your Best Money Advice for Kids?
+Best Money Money Advice for Kids